-What Is A Mustang Panhard Bar?
+What Is A Panhard Bar?

 Does My Mustang Have a Panhard Bar?

-Mustang’s did not come from the factory with a pan hard bar until the introduction of the S197 body style in 2005.
-There are aftermarket upgrades for 79-04 Mustangs, however they were not original equipment from the factory.
+Mustang’s did not come from the factory with a panhard bar until the introduction of the S197 body style in 2005.
+There are aftermarket upgrades for 79-04 Mustangs such as the popular

 Why Do I Need An Adjustable Panhard Bar?

-Upgrading to an adjustable pan hard bar is a necessity when lowering your Mustang.
-When the ride height of a Mustang is changed, the suspension geometry is altered and can cause cars with a factory pan hard bar to “kick” out the axle to one side.
-Replacing your factory steel, non adjustable, pan hard bar with an adjustable pan hard bar allows you to correct the rear end alignment, and adjust the axle back into its proper position.
+Upgrading to an adjustable panhard bar is necessary when lowering your Mustang.
+When the ride height of a Mustang is changed, the suspension geometry is altered and can cause cars with a factory panhard bar to “kick” out the axle to one side.
+Replacing your factory steel, non-adjustable, panhard bar with an

 How Do I Install & Adjust A Mustang Panhard Bar?